 Aviva is a family violence service provider in Christchurch.
 We have worked with Aviva to develop and customise our no interest Good Loans to best meet the needs of the women, children and men they support.
 Aviva offers Good Loans from its location at The Loft in Christchurch East.

-We have also supported Aviva to deliver its Specialist Peer Support and Pathways to Employment programme, to employ and train people who have overcome violence to walk with those who are working on building violence-free futures.
+We have also supported Aviva in delivering its Specialist Peer Support and Pathways to Employment programme, to employ and train people who have overcome violence to walk with those who are working on building violence-free futures

 We’re working with Suncorp on ways to support customers in vulnerable circumstances, and improve financial resilience for New Zealanders.
 Through Suncorp’s ‘Vero’ brand, we are trialling Drive car insurance, an affordable and accessible product designed to reach New Zealanders who have traditionally been excluded from the car insurance market.